MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_TRP_CBP/README.md

 This solution demonstrates how to enable fast data transfer between Bluetooth Low Energy Microchip hardware and Android Phone App.

 The Microchip software tools is offering an easy way to configure graphically the BLE stack running on the WBZ45x BLE 5.2 Wireless device.
-This solution is showing how to easily implement a Transparent Credit Based profile in order to speed-up the data transfer.
+This solution is showing-up how to easily implement a Transparent Credit Based profile in order to speed-up the data transfer.
 Comparing to the Transparent UART profile which is using the normal GAP/GATT layers, the BLE Credit Base pipe service creates a L2CAP data channel that allow high speed data transfer over BLE.

+Transpare UART is based on GATT profile.
+It is a proprietary Bluetooth service from Microchip which has specific characteristics.

+In comparison, Credit Based Profile is a standard.
 Logical Link Control and Adaptation Protocol (L2CAP) is a protocol used in the Bluetooth standard that provides adaption between higher layers and the baseband layer of the Bluetooth stack.
+In a nutshell, L2CAP is a way to transfer buffer of bytes.

+Microchip Transparent UART has 3 characteristics:
+* 1 receiving characteristics
+* 1 transmitting characteristics
+* 1 control characteristics, to control the flow

+Credit Based Profile has his own flow control built-in.
+It is easy to use because it is already managed by the L2CAP protocol itself.

 <!--
 Below a short table comparing Transparent UART profile and Transparent Credit Based Profile with L2CAP implementation.